tjgore/codetype/content/articles/understanding-dependency-injection-in-php.md

 ```

-The above code example may look fine and not cause any problems in a very small application but it is hard coded and not very flexible.
+The above code example may look fine and may not cause any problems in a very small application but it is hardcoded and not very flexible.

 Imagine if the Account Class changes and adds a new parameter for the constructor.
 You would then have to edit every occurrence of the class where the Accountant class is created for your code to work again.

-What if we wanted to add a Marketing Class and use it instead of the Accountant class.
+What if we wanted to add a Marketing Class and use it instead of the Accountant class?

 Right now there is no way to do that since the Accountant class is hardcoded into the Desk Class constructor.
 Our hands are tied.